 The AER notes that a consistent control mechanism is currently applied to excluded distribution services within each NEM jurisdiction, including Victoria - that is, the same control mechanism is applied to each DNSP within a particular jurisdiction.
-The AER's preliminary position is that it is desirable that the same control mechanisms should be applied to like alternative control services across Victoria.
+The AER considers that it is desirable that the same control mechanisms should be applied to like alternative control services across Victoria.

 Different forms of control are applied across the NEM to excluded distribution services (which are most likely to be classified as alternative control services).
 For example, a negotiate arbitrate framework is applied in South Australia, a revenue cap is applied in the Australian Capital Territory, and a variant of a schedule of fixed prices is applied in New South Wales and Queensland.
 A weighted average price cap is not currently applied to excluded distribution services in any NEM jurisdiction.

-While consistency is generally desirable, the AER considers that the pursuit of consistency in forms of control between jurisdictions should not be a driving consideration in the selection of a control mechanism to apply to the Victorian DNSPs' alternative control services for the first round of distribution determinations.
-Notwithstanding this, it is noted that the AER's proposed price caps are consistent with the existing approaches in some other jurisdictions, including Queensland and New South Wales.
+While consistency is generally desirable, the AER considers that the pursuit of consistency in forms of control between jurisdictions should not be a driving consideration in the selection of a control mechanism to apply to the Victorian DNSPs' alternative control services for 2011-15 distribution determination.

-3.4.2.5 Any other relevant factor
+3.7.7 Any other relevant factor

-The NER allows the AER to consider any factor it considers relevant in deciding on a form of control for alternative control services.84 The AER does not consider there are any other relevant factors that are important in deciding on the control mechanism to apply to the Victorian DNSPs' alternative control services in the forthcoming regulatory control period.
+The NER allows the AER to consider any factor it considers relevant in deciding on a form of control for alternative control services.173 The AER does not consider there are any other relevant factors that are important in deciding on the control mechanism to apply to the Victorian DNSPs' alternative control services in the next regulatory control period.